 When using a low value sense resistor for high current measurement, the problem of parasitic series resistance can arise.
 The pad and solder resistance can be a substantial fraction of the rated resistance, making the total resistance larger than expected.
 This error problem can be largely avoided by using a Kelvin sense connection.
 This type of connection separates the high current path through the resistor and the voltage drop across the resistor.
-A 4-pad resistor may be used or a split pad layout can be used with a 2-pad sense resistor to achieve Kelvin sensing.
+A four pad resistor can be used or a split pad layout can be used with a two pad sense resistor to achieve Kelvin sensing.